tidwall/buntdb/README.md

 This will get all three positions.

 The bracket syntax `[-117 30],[-112 36]` is unique to BuntDB, and it's how the built-in rectangles are processed, but you are not limited to this syntax.
-Whatever Rect function you choose to use during `CreateSpatialIndex` will be used to process the paramater, in this case it's `IndexRect`.
+Whatever Rect function you choose to use during `CreateSpatialIndex` will be used to process the parameter, in this case it's `IndexRect`.

 ### Data Expiration